If your proposal is admissible and eligible, it arrives to independent experts to evaluate it on its scientific merits.

 The coordinators of successful proposals for which funding is available, are invited to start preparations for the grant.

 - You are informed about evaluation and ranking results by an e-mail notification from the Commission.
-The same notification will also arrive to My Notifications Inbox on the Participant Portal.
+The same notification will also arrive to Notifications inbox on the Funding & Tenders Portal.

-- It announces that the Evaluation Result Letter is available on the Participant Portal.
-To read it, you need to log on with your individual account, go to My Proposals page under My Area section and click on the Follow-up (FO) button.
+- It announces that the Evaluation Result Letter is available on the Funding & Tenders Portal.
+To read it, you need to log on with your individual account, go to My Proposals page under My Area section and click on the (Follow-up) action button.

 - If your proposal is successful, you will receive in the same notification both the information that the Evaluation Results are available on the PP and a request to start preparing grant agreement data.